Asphalt Shingle Roof Cost Guide (2024) • By Shingle Type & Roof Size

 Affordability

-Asphalt shingles are one of the most affordable roofing options available.
-Low cost is the main benefit of asphalt shingles when compared to other types of roofing.
+Asphalt shingles are one of the most affordable primary roof covering materials available.
+The lower cost is the main benefit of asphalt shingles when compared to other types of roofing.

 Availability